spicecoder/RobotLike/README.md

  >java -jar toyrobot-jar-with-dependencies.jar

 The maven build also runs the tests that are included, which can also be run in isolation by running  ' mvn test ' command from the project root.
-The who project can be rebuilt by 'mvn instal' command.
+The whole project can be rebuilt by 'mvn instal' command.

  Following is a sample of the ToyRobot in action from the command line:
  .....................................